 "We don't have a bathroom," said Evelyn.
 "I can sponge you for now.
 When your ankle is ready, I'll heat water for the washtub."
 Slop jar, outhouse toilet, metal washtub, broke down scratchy couch for a month?
 Bride started to cry and they let her while Rain and Evelyn went on preparing a meal.
 Later, after the family finished eating, Bride tried to overcome her embarrassment and accepted a basin of cold water to rinse her face and armpits.
 Then she roused herself enough to smile and take the plate Evelyn held before her.
 Quail as it turned out, not chicken, with thick mushroom gravy.
 Following the meal, Bride felt more than embarrassed, she was ashamed-crying every minute, petulant, childish and unwilling to help her self or accept aid gracefully from others.
 Here she was among people living the barest life, putting themselves out for her without hesitation asking nothing in return.
 Yet, as was often the case, her gratitude and embarrassment were short lived.
 They were treating her like a stray cat or a dog with a broken leg that they felt sorry for.
 Sullen and picking at her fingernails, she asked Evelyn whether she had a nail file or any nail polish.
 Evelyn grinned and held up her own hands without speaking.
-Point taken- Evelyn's hands were less for holding the stem of a wine glass and more for chopping kindling and wringing the necks of chickens.
+Point takenEvelyn's hands were less for holding the stem of a wine glass and more for chopping kindling and wringing the necks of chickens.
 Who are these people, wondered Bride, and where did they come from?
 They hadn't asked her where she was from or where she was going.
-They simply repair.
+They simply tended her, fed her, arranged for her car to be towed for repair.
 It was too hard, too strange for her to understand the kind of care they offered-free, without judgment or even a passing interest in who she was or where she was going.
-Something bad.
-But the Days passed with boredom unbroken.
-Steve and Evelyn occasionally spent time after supper sitting outside singing songs by the Beatles or Simon and Garfunkle--Steve strumming his guitar, Evelyn joining him in tuneless soprano.
+She wondered on occasion if they were planning something.
+Something bad but the days passed with boredom unbroken.
+Steve and Evelyn occasionally spent time after supper sitting outside singing songs by the Beatles or Simon and Garfunkle-Steve strumming his guitar, Evelyn joining him in tuneless soprano.
 Their laughter tinkling between wrong lines and missed notes.
 In the following weeks of more visits to the clinic, leg exercises and waiting for the Jaguar to be repaired Bride learned that her hosts were in their fifties.
 Steve had graduated from Reed College, Evelyn from Ohio State.
 With constant bursts of laughter they described how they met.
 First in India (Bride saw the light of pleasant memories shining in the looks they exchanged), then London, again in Berlin.
 Finally in Mexico they agreed to stop meeting that way (Steve touched Evelyn's cheek with his knuckle) so they got married in Tia Juana and "moved to California to live a real life."
 Bride's envy watching them was infantile but she couldn't stop herself.
 "By 'real' you mean poor?"
 She smiled to hide the sneer.
 "What does 'poor' mean?
 No television?"
 Steve raised his eyebrows.